Geography of Thailand: Energy

 In 2014, 75% of Thailand's electricity production was fueled by natural gas.
 Coal-fired power plants produced an additional 20% of the electricity, with the remainder coming from biomass, hydropower, and biogas.

 Thailand produces about a third of the oil it consumes.
 It is the second-largest oil importer in Southeast Asia.
 Thailand is a major producer of natural gas, with reserves of at least 3 trillion cubic meters.
 After Indonesia, it is the largest coal producer in Southeast Asia, but it needs to import more coal to meet domestic demand.

 Biota

+Flora

+The phytochorion belongs to the Paleotropical kingdom.
+It is estimated that approximately 1,900 genus and 10,000 species of vascular plants inhabit the region, of which about 10% are considered endemic.
+Santisuk et al. (2006) lists a total of 1,407 species distributed in Thailand, including 921 species of dicotyledonous plants, 417 species of monocotyledonous plants, 42 species of ferns, and 27 species of gymnosperms.

+Major tree species include those of the Dipterocarpaceae family and teak, as well as species from the Diospyros genus, Artocarpus genus, Lagerstroemia genus, and in mangrove forests, species from the Rhizophoraceae and Meliaceae families.

 Fauna

 The biogeographic realm is part of the Indomalayan realm, spanning the Indochina and Sunda subrealms.[70]
 According to ONEP (2007), there are 302 recorded mammal species, 982 bird species, 350 reptile species, 137 amphibian species, and 2,820 fish species (720 freshwater fish species).
 The conservation status of 1,196 of these species was assessed in 2005, and 116 mammal species, 180 bird species, 32 reptile species, 5 amphibian species, and 215 fish species were listed as threatened.
 Circa 264 mammal species in Thailand are on the IUCN Red List.

 The elephant is a representative animal, and white elephants are considered symbols of kingship, have been featured on the national flag, and are considered to be the incarnation of Buddha in Buddhism, which is practiced by the majority of the population.
 At the beginning of the 20th century, there were approximately 100,000 elephants in captivity, but as of 2023, the wild population had declined to approximately 2,250 and the captive population to approximately 2,400.
 The central government has taken measures to protect elephants, such as opening conservation facilities and dedicated hospitals.
 See also elephants in Thailand.
 Water buffalo and bulls were also used as working animals, but by the 1980s, due to the diversification of transportation methods, they were rarely used as working animals.